bitex-la/pochette/README.md

 instead.

 #### Receives
-  - Transactions: A list of Transaction hashes.
+  - Transactions: A list of Transaction ids

 #### Returns
-  A list of transaction hashes
+  A list of ruby hashes will transaction data for each id passed.

       >>> require 'pochette'
       >>> backend = Pochette::Backends::BlockchainInfo.new
       >>> transactions = [